 Workplace Mediator (ILM Recognised)

-This programme is delivered remotely.
+This course is delivered remotely

-The programme is delivered by experienced practitioners and covers the skills required by an effective mediator to build confidence to undertake mediation, from the initial meeting with the parties through to closure, following a widely recognised and established mediation model.
+The 3-day programme is delivered by experienced practitioners and covers the skills required by an effective mediator to build confidence to undertake mediation, from the initial meeting with the parties through to closure, following a widely recognised and established mediation model.

 The programme is designed to be highly interactive with a range of facilitator input, group discussions, and practical exercises.
-Participants are encouraged to develop individual action plans and apply the learning in the workplace.
+Participants are encouraged to develop individual action plans, and apply the learning in the workplace.
 It is strongly suggested that participants maintain contact with each other, as a support network, when back in the workplace.

 DAY 1 – Understanding and dealing with conflict: